RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - The date and time of the verification; and

-- A declaration of identity signed by the applicant using a handwritten signature and performed in the presence of the person performing the identity authentication, using the format set forth at 28 U.S.C.
+- A declaration of identity signed by the applicant using a handwritten signature or appropriate digital signature and performed in the presence of the person performing the identity authentication, using the format set forth at 28 U.S.C.
 1746 (declaration under penalty of perjury).

-FIPS 201 imposes the strict requirement of in-person registration.
-The following text only applies to the issuance of non-FIPS 201 credentials:

-> For all certificate policies except id-fpki-common-High, where it is not possible for applicants to appear in person before the RA, a trusted agent may serve as proxy for the RA.
-The trusted agent forwards the information collected from the applicant directly to the RA in a secure manner.
-The requirement for recording a biometric of the applicant may be satisfied by providing passport-style photographs to the trusted agent.
-The trusted agent shall verify the photographs against the appearance of the applicant and the biometrics on the presented credentials and securely incorporate the biometric as a component in the notarized package.
-Packages secured in a tamper-evident manner by the trusted agent satisfy this requirement; other secure methods are also acceptable.

 #### Authentication of Devices